dobomode/coursera-scraper/README.md

 ![test](./assets/prompt-cauth2.png)

+> Note that you must fetch the CAUTH value after you have logged in successfully on Coursera.
+If you get an authentication error, most likely this means that your Coursera login and CAUTH values have expired.
+To fix this, log in again in Coursera and copy the CAUTH value again.

 ### Course ID

 Next, the script will ask you for the ID of the course you would like to scrape: